veebch/hometime/README.md

 cd hometime
 mv config_example.py config.py
 ```
 Edit config.py to contain your WiFi credentials and other parameters.
+If you are going to use the Google Calendar functionality, you'll need an API key and a public Google Calendar address.

 Check the port of the pico with the port listing command:
 ```